Guang84/MapWizard/README.md

-# MapWizard
+# **MapWizard**
-MapWizard is an advanced, user-friendly web application for measuring distances and areas on interactive maps.

-**MapMeasurePro** is an advanced, user-friendly web application for measuring distances and areas on interactive maps.
-Built with **Google Maps API**, this tool allows users to:
+**MapWizard** is an advanced, user-friendly web application for measuring distances and areas on interactive maps.
+Built with **Google Maps API**, this tool was developed as a utility for **GDENT BSNL Broadband Service** to assist in network planning, distance measurement, and area calculations.
+It allows users to:

 - 📍 **Pin Locations**: Add custom markers with names, addresses, and landline numbers.
 - 📏 **Measure Distances**: Calculate distances between multiple points with real-time updates.